JoakimSoderberg/cargo/docs/index.md

    cargo consists of *cargo.c* and *cargo.h* which contains everything needed, including an example program, unit tests and the lib itself.
 This is to make it as easy as possible to include in any project.

  - **Simple API**:
-   The API has been heavily inspired by how Python [argparse][argparse] and other dynamic languages.
+   The API has been heavily inspired by Python [argparse][argparse] and other dynamic language command line parsing.

  - **Test suite**:
    The goal is keep a [90% test coverage][coveralls].